 Did your property tax assessment come in the mail, and make you cringe?
-Here’s how to DIY fight property taxes, plus our own experience when figuring out how to lower property taxes.
+Here's how to DIY fight property taxes, plus our own experience when figuring out how to lower property taxes.

-Today I want to talk about a frugal hack that can definitely increase your monthly cash flow (if you’re a homeowner…and if you’re not, then tuck this one away for future reference!): how to lower property taxes.
+Today I want to talk about a frugal hack that can definitely increase your monthly cash flow (if you're a homeowner…and if you're not, then tuck this one away for future reference!): how to lower property taxes.

-It’s fighting your property taxes.
-Or more specifically, getting your local tax assessor to lower your home’s appraised value (tax appraised value, not market value), which means your property taxes will also decrease.
+Fighting your property taxes more specifically means getting your local tax assessor to lower your home’s appraised value (tax appraised value, not market value) so that your property taxes will also decrease.
 That makes how to save money way easier!

-I DIY’d this for our household back in 2010, and this saved us approximately $612 over the past three years (without me having to fight it three times over!).
+I DIY’d reducing property taxes for our household back in 2010, and this saved us approximately $612 over the past three years (without me having to fight it three times over!).

 It's first smart to go over common reasons for property taxes to increase, as this would have been great information for my husband and I to understand before going into homeownership (read: we were totally surprised when we got a letter in the mail raising our home's appraisal value by 7% shortly after buying it).